-Owners or operators who have determined that they are operating their stationary diesel-fueled engine(s) in violation of the requirements specified in subsections (e)(2) shall notify the district APCO immediately upon detection of the violation and shall be subject to district enforcement action.
+Owners or operators who have determined that they are operating their stationary diesel-fueled engine(s) in violation of the requirements specified in sections (e)(1) or (e)(2) shall notify the district APCO immediately upon detection of the violation and shall be subject to district enforcement action.

-(F) Notification of Loss of Exemption
+(Fd) Notification of Loss of Exemption Notification of Loss of Exemption.

+1.(1) Owners or operators of in-use stationary diesel-fueled CI engines, who are subject to operating under an exemption specified in subsections (c)93115.3 or (e)(2)(E)2.93115.8(a)(2) from all or part of the requirements of subsections (e)(2)93115.6, 93115.7, or 93115.8 shall notify the dDistrict APCO within five days immediately after they become aware that the exemption no longer applies. and No later than 180 days after notifying the APCO, the owner or operator shall demonstrate compliance with the applicable requirements of subsection (e)(2):

+- (A) section 93115.6 or 93115.7, no later than 180 days after the date the exemption no longer applies; or - (B) section 93115.8, no later than 18 months after the date the exemption no longer applies or no later than 18 months after the emission standard compliance date set forth in section 93115.8, whichever is later.

-- 1. Owners or operators of in-use stationary diesel-fueled CI engines, who are subject to an exemption specified in subsections (c) or (e)(2)(E)2. from all or part of the requirements of subsection (e)(2), shall notify the district APCO immediately after they become aware that the exemption no longer applies.
-No later than 180 days after notifying the APCO, the owner or operator shall demonstrate compliance with the requirements of subsection (e)(2).
-An owner or operator of an in-use stationary diesel-fueled CI engine(s) subject to the requirements of subsection (e)(2) shall provide emission data to the District APCO in accordance with the requirements of subsection (h) for purposes of demonstrating compliance. - 2.
-The District APCO shall notify owners or operators of in-use stationary diesel-fueled CI engines, who are subject to the exemption specified in subsection (c)(9) from the requirements of subsections(e)(1) and (e)(2), when the exemption no longer applies.
-No later than 180 days after notification by the District APCO, the owner or operator shall demonstrate compliance with the requirements of subsections (e)(1) and (e)(2).
-An owner or operator of an in-use stationary diesel-fueled CI engine(s) subject to the requirements of subsection (e)(2) shall provide emissions data to the District APCO in accordance with the requirements of subsection (h) for purposes of demonstrating compliance.
+An owner or operator of an in-use stationary diesel-fueled Cl engine(s) subject to the requirements of section (e)(2) shall provide emission data to the District APCO in accordance with the requirements of subsection (h) for purposes of demonstrating compliance.

+- The A District APCO shall notify owners or operators of in-use stationary diesel-fueled CI engines, who are subject to the operating under an exemption specified in subsection (e)(9)93115.3(g) from the requirements of subsections(e)(1) 93115.5 and sections (e)(2) 93115.6, 93115.7, or 93115.8, when the exemption no longer applies-and No later than 180 days after notification by the District APCO, the owner or operator shall demonstrate compliance with the applicable requirements of subsections (e)(1) and (e)(2): - (A) section 93115.5, 93115.6, or 93115.7, no later than 180 days after notification by the District APCO; or - (B) section 93115.8, no later than 18 months after notification by the

+District APCO or no later than 18 months after the emission standard compliance date set forth in section 93115.8, whichever is later. - (3) An owner or operator of an in-use stationary diesel-fueled CI engine(s) subject to the requirements of subsections (e)(2)93115.6, 93115.7, or 93115.8 shall provide emissions data to the District APCO in accordance with the requirements of subsection (h)93115.13 for purposes of demonstrating compliance pursuant to section 93115.10(d)(1) or (2).

-(G) Monitoring Equipment
+(Ge) Monitoring Equipment Monitoring Equipment.